Table of Contents

 - Pour over vegetable or chicken stock.

-- Freeze until solid and pop out into labeled bags.
+- Freeze until solid and store in labeled bags.

-Each cube = one serving of flavor.
-Drop directly into sauces, soups, or stews as they cook.
+Drop cubes directly into sauces, soups, or stews as they cook for consistent flavor.

 Buying Guide: How to Choose the Best Dried Oregano